PYPER3/aegis-trial-sdk/SECURITY.md

 # Security policy

-No public vulnerability-reporting address or security-advisory route has yet been designated for this release.
-This is a release blocker: do not publish the public repository until a concrete reporting method is available.
+To report a security vulnerability, please email founder@arcafutura.com.
+Please do not disclose suspected vulnerabilities through public GitHub issues.

 Do not include customer training data or model artifacts in any report.
 The public SDK is detection-only and has no network transport.